 A right to light is not personal - it runs with property / buildings.
 The legal right in England, Ireland, Wales and Northern Ireland is to light, not to sunshine or to a view, and the light must flow through a defined opening, usually a window.
 The sufficiency of light is regarded by the courts as to be 'sufficient for the ordinary notions of mankind'.

 The Code for Sustainable Homes has been developed to enable a step change in sustainable building practice for new homes.
 It is intended as a single national standard to guide industry in the design and construction of sustainable homes.
 It is a means of driving continuous improvement, greater innovation and exemplary achievement in sustainable home building.

-The Construction (Design and Management) Regulations (CDM Regulations) are intended to ensure that health and safety issues are properly considered during a project’s development so that the risk of harm to those who have to build, use and maintain structures is reduced.
-They were introduced in 1994 following publication of European Directive 92/57/EEC on minimum safety and health standards for temporary or mobile construction sites.
-The CDM Regulations were revised in 2007, and a further revision came into force on 6 April 2015.
+The Construction Design & Management Regulations 2020 (CDM Regulations) are intended to ensure that health and safety issues are properly considered during a project’s development so that the risk of harm to those who have to build, use and maintain structures is reduced.